asaithambi154502/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

 ## RESULT
-Hence the integer literals are verified by using print.
+Thus the python program for  following integer literals has been implemented and executed successfully.